zqqf16/SYM/README.md

 #### Symbolicate

-You can:

-- paste in crash informations
+Open or paste in a crash report, click the "Symbolicate" button.
-- go to "Menu"->"File"->"Open" to open a crash file
-- right click an .ips or .crash file, open with SYM

-SYM can detect the crash format and symbolicate it automatically when it is opened or pasted in.
-You can manually do this by "Menu"->"Symbol"->"Symbolicate" or "⌘R"

 #### Import a dSYM file